imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 For retriving this timestamp, the `verify` method in ImagekitSDK returns timestamp & parsed event object.

-If timestamp is within the tolerance limit, the request can be considered as valid, else the request must be stalled.
+If timestamp is within the tolerance limit, the request can be considered as valid, else you can reject the request.

-> Optionally, a stronger approach is to use a nonce to prevent replay attacks.
+Optionally, a stronger approach is to use a nonce to prevent replay attacks.
 You can use Event ID as nonce, it is guaranteed to be unique across all events.
->
-> You can find the event ID in `id` field of the event object.
+(You can find the event ID in `id` field of the event object)

 ## Sample Codes